|Pro*COBOL Precompiler Programmer's Guide

 An extension to SQL, PL/SQL is a transaction processing language that supports procedural constructs, variable declarations, and robust error handling.
 Within the same PL/SQL block, you can use SQL and all the PL/SQL extensions.

 The main advantage of embedded PL/SQL is better performance.
-Unlike SQL, PL/SQL enables you to group SQL statements logically and send them to Oracle in a block rather than one by one.
+Unlike SQL, PL/SQL allows you to group SQL statements logically and send them to Oracle in a block rather than one by one.
 This reduces network traffic and processing overhead.

 For more information about PL/SQL including how to embed it in an application program, see Chapter 6, "Embedded PL/SQL".